Nutrition Biochemistry Assignment Sample 3

 Obesity along with diabetes make the condition even worse and enhances the probability of this condition as well.
 An unhealthy lifestyle is reflected in the dietary pattern of any person.
 Hence, eating junk food every day high in calories and unhealthy fat get stored every day in the body particularly in the adipose tissues.
 Excessive fat in favourable conditions slowly start to accumulate in the inner walls of blood vessels and steadily give rise to atherosclerosis.
 The diameter of vessels gets narrowed down and when the blood flows with a higher force it gives higher partial pressure that gets reflected when the BP of that person is measured.
 Therefore, obesity is one of the reasons for essential hypertension (Molica et al. 2015).
 Therefore, it can be certainly said that an unhealthy lifestyle along with no physical activities or exercise certainly causes positive energy balance in the body and which with time cause diabetes or sometimes directly hypertension.
 Moreover, as a consequence of uncontrolled diabetes hypertension or even in the worst conditions lead to CHDs.
 Dietary patterns are environmental factors responsible for hypertension.
 Other than that genetic predisposition can be one of the major causes of hypertension as well (Waken et al. 2017).
 Even if the person is normal weighed, there is a higher tendency he or she may develop hypertension later on in life and further develop CHDs or renal diseases in future.
 Therefore, the interaction between environmental factors and genetic factors causes hypertension among individuals.

-Presence of CHDs or renal diseases can cause another type of hypertension named secondary hypertension among individuals.
+Presence of CHDs or renal diseases can cause another type of hypertension d secondary hypertension among individuals.
 Chronic Renal Failure or CRF is a major cause of secondary hypertension (Vadakedath and Kandi, 2017).
 The kidneys are unable to regulate the normal BP in this condition because excess amounts of water and sodium are absorbed due to disturbances in the RAAS system (Renin-angiotensin-aldosterone system)(Yuan et al. 2015).
 Excess fluid accumulates in extracellular parts and gives rise to high BP.
 Disturbances in endocrine glands can cause excess secretion of aldosterone hormone that retains more sodium, potassium, and other ions in the blood along with water and cause high BP, a major cause of hypertension (Hall et al. 2015).
 It puts higher pressure on kidneys as well and leads to severe renal disorders.

 In 2018, Public Health England had taken initiatives to prevent as well reduce the risk associated with high BP, detecting people suffering from this condition, its treatment to improve management.
 Moreover, the campaign was started because 1 in 4 adults have been suffering from this condition and it was the third biggest risk factor and it was estimated more than 1.5 billion people will be affected by 2025, worldwide (Service.gov.uk, 2018).
 There is no latest update available since the campaign was started.
 A guideline by NICE is available for hypertensive people for diagnosis and treatment of hypertension, annual measurement of BP for patients with T2DM, specialist investigation to understand the cause of hypertension along with selection of anti-hypertensive drugs (Nice.org.uk, 2019).